 - Always prep your skin

-- Protect your skin with high SPF
+- Protect your skin with high SPF and sun-safe clothing

 - Use products that are right for your skin type